redbrick/static-site/source/help/tutorials/docker/index.md

   docker-compose up -d
 ```

-Thats is do to port 443 on your domain and it'll be your nginx
+That's is do to port 443 on your domain and it'll be your nginx
 To explain what we did we created a network for all the containers to communicate over then using docker compose the containers where created with the specifications we set in the docker-compose.yml
 We can manage these containers like any other containers with `docker stop` and `docker restart` or use docker-compose, such as the command `docker-compose logs`